pbasheerabad/AME/README.txt

 for ex. if the file name is conference.txt the path of the file should look like C:\Users\Public\Documents\Dataset\conference.txt   (Copy the Dataset folder to C:\Users\Public\Documents\)

-Place all the Input Documents ".txt" files containing input data in following folder for ex. if the file name is  doc.txt the path of the file should look like C:\Users\Public\Documents\Input\doc.txt  (Copy the Input folder to C:\Users\Public\Documents\)
+Place all the Input Documents i.e. ".txt" files containing input data in following folder for ex. if the file name is  doc.txt the path of the file should look like C:\Users\Public\Documents\Input\doc.txt  (Copy the Input folder to C:\Users\Public\Documents\)